Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 9. Functionality

-Check all the important functions like filling up signing forms, contact forms, checkout forms, etc to ensure that everything is working smoothly.
+Check all the important functions like filling up signing forms, contact forms, checkout forms, etc, to ensure that everything is working smoothly.

 10. Website Content